kamara-moses/Google-Books-Search/README.md

     - localhost:3000

 ## How It Works
     1. Users are first directed to the Home page where they can search for any book.
-Book information is retrived via the publicly available Google Books API.
+    <br /> Book information is retrived via the publicly available Google Books API.

     2. Upon searching for a book, users will see a list of relevant results.
+T
-They can click save to save the book to the Saved page.
-In the back end, the book is saved to the Mongo database.
+    <br />hey can click save to save the book to the Saved page.
+In the back end,
+    <br />the book is saved to the Mongo database.

     3. Users can save as many books as they want.
-If they then go to the Saved page, they'll not only see books that have been saved by them, but also previous visitor's saved books (it's basically a shared space of saved books).
+If they then go to the Saved page,
+    <br />they'll not only see books that have been saved by them, but also previous
+    <br />visitor's saved books (it's basically a shared space of saved books).

     4. Upon clicking the save button, users will be notified that they saved a book with the title to the DB.